Mont Dauphin

 From Western Bastion

-The fortresses bastions are shaped in the old style with recessed flanks.
-This may not be clear with the Bastion de Bourgogne but the distance to bastion Royal may make this more clear.
-The pas-de-souris, or mousetrap, leads into the complex advance work.
-This feature makes ladders are necessary to enter the advance work.
+The fortress's bastions are shaped in the old style with recessed flanks.
+This may not be clear with the Bastion de Bourgogne, but Bastion Royal may make this more clear.
+The pas-de-souris, or mousetrap, leads into the complex advance work, a 19th century addition.
+This 'mousetrap' feature makes ladders necessary to enter the advance work.
+Another more expedient method would be to stick bayonets between the masonry.

 Porte de Briancon